Ofendor/Analysing-Network-communications/README.md

 <p style="color: #1e203b; font-size: 16px; font-weight: bold;">Key Takeaways</p>

 <p style="font-size: 12px; font-style: italic; color: #4a4a4a;">
-  <strong>- Network Traffic Analysis with tcpdump helped me to analyse and visualise DNS and ICMP traffic, making it easy to understand the issue that was affecting the network.</strong>
+  - Network Traffic Analysis with tcpdump helped me to analyse and visualise DNS and ICMP traffic, making it easy to understand the issue that was affecting the network.
   <br><br>
-  <strong>- The error returned by the ICMP protocol helped me to detect that the service was blocked, preventing the resolution of the domain plantbasedrecipes.com.</strong>
+  - The error returned by the ICMP protocol helped me to detect that the service was blocked, preventing the resolution of the domain plantbasedrecipes.com.
   <br><br>
-  <strong>- By analysing the tcpdump data packet, I was able to engage in Real-Time Incident Response and identify a possible DoS attack or a misconfiguration in the firewall.</strong>
+  - By analysing the tcpdump data packet, I was able to engage in Real-Time Incident Response and identify a possible DoS attack or a misconfiguration in the firewall.
   <br><br>
-  <strong>- Through this investigation, I enhanced my ability to diagnose network issues, provide clear reports to stakeholders, gained skills in protocol analysis, and learned how to handle DNS server errors in real-world scenarios.</strong>
+  - Through this investigation, I enhanced my ability to diagnose network issues, provide clear reports to stakeholders, gained skills in protocol analysis, and learned how to handle DNS server errors in real-world scenarios.
 </p>